Skip to main content

 Aims

-This module practises contemporary history.
-It is a survey course of Britain since the 1960s, up to the present day.
+This module practises contemporary history: the history of the present.
 It will consider all aspects of life in Britain, and Britain's relations with the wider world.

 It will

-1. introduce and immerse the students in critical reflection around the social, cultural, economic, and political aspects of Britain, from the 1960s to the present day.
+1. introduce and immerse the students in critical reflection around the social, cultural, economic, and political aspects of contemporary British history.

 2. support students to better identify then develop their skills, including those traditionally associated with history teaching (independent research and study; critical and reflective thinking; information literacy; written expression), as well as broader skills.